isaacullah/isaacullah.github.io/CompArchLab/index.md

 **Location:** *Hardy Tower 62/66.*
 <br>
 The lab is located on the ground floor of the Hardy Tower building.
-Enter through HT 62 door in the stairwell (look for "Computational Archaeology Laboratory" signs).
+Students should enter through HT 62 door in the stairwell (look for "Computational Archaeology Laboratory" signs).
 <br>
 <br>
-**Supervised Lab Hours:** *Thursdays, 1-3pm (Spring 2018).*
+**Supervised Lab Hours:** *Tuesdays and Thursdays, 2-3pm (Fall 2018).*
 <br>
 These are the "open lab" hours during which I will regularly be in the lab and available to answer questions.
 The lab may be open at other times.